ThenTech/CF-Slicer/README.md

 - [x] Add ambient light ~~
 - [x] Basic SliceModel class with slice plane and sliced model preview
 - [ ] Add brim/skirt (erode to outer on slice 0)
+- [ ] Make offsets for every contour/hole and then union them
 - [ ] Surface (floor/roof) herkenning
   - Refactor code to split generation
   - Subtract Layer+1 from Layer+0 for roofs